US outpatient dialysis universe, mapped

 Water-treatment systems

 Reverse-osmosis water-treatment manufacturers and service techs.
-Every dialysis clinic in the country runs one of these.
+Every dialysis clinic in the country runs one.
 They fail.
 The replacement cycle is the calling list.
 The buyer is the biomedical engineer or facility administrator.

 Vascular-access products